 - All branches have green and blue bins for the collection of compostable and recyclable waste in all public and staff areas.

-- The Library furthers environmental awareness in the community through innovative projects such as the Aquaponic Garden @Central—the first year-round food-producing aquaponics garden in a Canadian library—and BPL Grows Seed Library, now in its 5th year of free seed sharing.
+- The Library furthers environmental awareness in the community through innovative projects such as BPL Grows Seed Library (temporarily unavailable due to COVID-19).

-- Throughout the year, free environment-related programs are offered, often in partnership with local organizations and committees.
+- Free environment-related programs are offered from time to time, often in partnership with local organizations and committees.